The Aussiedoodle is bred from an Australian Shepherd parent and a Poodle parent.

 - Toy: Tiniest of the Poodles, the Toy Poodle grows to a mere 10 inches tall and only weighs four to six pounds.

-So, your adult Aussiedoodle could range in size from 10 to over 15 inches tall and weigh anywhere from 10 to 70 pounds, depending on if he is a standard, toy, or miniature Aussiedoodle.
+Your full grown Aussiedoodle could range in size from 10 to over 15 inches tall and weigh anywhere from 10 to 70 pounds, depending on if he is a standard, toy, or miniature Aussiedoodle.
+However, most breeders use a Standard Poodle, so the average weight of an adult Aussiedoodle full grown is around 40 to 70 pounds.
+You should prepare for a medium to large dog.

-Aussiedoodle face
+Aussiedoodle Coats

 The Australian Shepherd has a double-layer, waterproof coat perfect for his ranching days!
 His undercoat is thick, and his outer layer is longer on his body and a bit shorter on his face.
+The Poodle has a unique curly coat that most people love in a hybrid because it is low-shedding.
+However, it’s important to remember, we can never guarantee the type of coat an Aussiedoodle puppy will inherit.

-Just like every other part of the Aussiedoodle, its coat colors will depend on what it inherits from its parent breeds.
+Just like every other part of the dog, its coat colors will depend on what it inherits from its parent breeds.
+The Aussie comes in six standard coat colors, including:

 - Blue Merle